Saturday 26th February 2022

 3. Employee well-being remains in focus

-The pandemic has been tough on everyone in lots of different ways, and not necessarily related to the virus itself.
+The last few years have been tough on everyone in many ways.
 Faced with long spells of isolation, and potentially compromised remote working in small or shared accommodation, the last two years have mentally taken their toll on lots of employees.

-The good news is that employers, in the main, have picked up on the issue.
+The good news is that employers have picked up on the issue.
 According to the Chartered Institute of Personnel and Development in the UK, 82% of employers are either concerned or extremely concerned about their employees’ mental health.
-This is fuelling increased adoption of employee assistance programs alongside the freedom that flexible work provides, although the CIPD notes that more can be done in training managers to deal with employees’ mental ill health.
+This is fuelling increased adoption of employee assistance programs alongside the freedom that flexible work provides.
+However, the CIPD notes that more can be done in training managers to deal with employees’ mental ill health.

 4. Employee retention is a major cost saving

-Keeping hold of the best and brightest isn’t just important operationally – it can make a big difference financially, too.
-Zenefits has found that among mid-size businesses in the US, 63% say retaining employees is actually harder than hiring them.
+Keeping hold of the best and brightest isn’t just important operationally – it can also make a big difference financially.
+Zenefits has found that among mid-size businesses in the US, 63% say retaining employees is harder than hiring them.
 And when it costs an average of $5115 to hire and onboard a new employee, according to findings from SHRM and Training Magazine, the implications of high employee turnover are clear.

 All this shows that employers must take steps to engage their employees in their jobs, and HubSpot found that 69% of employees say they’ll work harder if they feel more appreciated.